T-Mobile Coverage Map: How T-Mobile Compares to AT&T, Verizon, and Sprint

 T-Mobile is a great choice for those looking for solid coverage and great features on a major network.
 Add to that reasonable prices, no-interest phone payment plans, and international coverage (on select plans), and you can see why T-Mobile is a continually popular carrier.

-Their other family plan options include Magenta and Magenta Plus, which cost $40/line and $50/line respectively.
-Those family plans are packed with awesome benefits, such as Netflix, 4G data in Mexico and Canada, 4G LTE mobile hotspot, and more.
+Their other four-line family plan options include Magenta and Magenta Plus, which cost $40/line and $50/line, respectively.
+Those family plans are packed with awesome benefits, such as Netflix, 4G LTE data in Mexico and Canada, 4G LTE mobile hotspot, international texting, global data, and more.

-These family plans make T-Mobile a great choice for families spread throughout the United States.
+These family plans make T-Mobile an excellent option for families spread throughout the United States.
 Not only are they extremely economical, but you’re bound to get good coverage no matter where you live.

-T-Mobile’s network offers 11% less 4G LTE coverage than Verizon’s, which boasts the best coverage out of the Big Four carriers (70% 4G coverage nationally).
-That said, T-Mobile’s network has been growing significantly lately and they are neck-and-neck with Verizon when it comes to speeds.
+T-Mobile’s network offers 8% less 4G LTE coverage than Verizon’s, which boasts the best coverage out of the Big Four carriers (70% 4G coverage nationally).
+That said, T-Mobile’s network has been growing significantly lately, and they beat out all the other carriers when it comes to the fastest uploading speeds.

 T-Mobile’s 4G network beats Sprint by a longshot.
-T-Mobile has 59% coverage while Sprint only covers 27% of the contiguous United States.
+T-Mobile has 62% coverage, while Sprint only covers 30% of the contiguous United States.
 The best place for Sprint users is along the East Coast, which has pretty solid coverage.

 T-Mobile Cell Phone Plans

 T-Mobile offers a wide selection of cell phone plans, including unlimited data plans, prepaid plans, family plans, plans for military personnel, and plans for people 55 years of age and older.
-Their plans are a bit cheaper than carriers like Verizon and AT&T, which makes them an excellent option for someone who’s looking to save a little money without sacrificing quality.
+Their plans are a bit cheaper than carriers like Verizon and AT&T, which makes them a solid choice for someone who’s looking to save a little money without sacrificing quality.